cmaher92/launch_school/back_end_prep/intro_to_programming_with_ruby/practice/practice_questions.md

 people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]

-Given an array of people, each index represents their seat number at a dinner and each item represents their age, print a list of people and their seat numbers of people that are old enough to drink. people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]
+Given an array of people, each index represents their seat number at a dinner and each item represents their age, print a list of people and their seat numbers of people that are old enough to drink.
+Print out the seat numbers of the people that are able to drink. people = [21, 36, 43, 66, 22, 14, 12, 8, 6, 5, 4, 3, 21, 24, 25, 26]

 Given an array of names, each name representing the name of a guest that has RSVPed ahead of time, how can you quickly check the list to see if a guest is on the list. guests = ['connor', 'megan', 'avery', 'john', 'cassie', 'erin', 'geyliah', 'chris']

 Given both a list of interviewees and interviewers create an array that assigns each interviewee with an interviewer shuffled.
-Expain how and why. names = ['connor', 'megan', 'avery', 'john', 'cassie', 'erin', 'geyliah', 'chris'] interviewers = ['sarah', 'alex', 'derek']
+Explain how and why. names = ['connor', 'megan', 'avery', 'john', 'cassie', 'erin', 'geyliah', 'chris'] interviewers = ['sarah', 'alex', 'derek']